 Tock is a complete reservations system that was originally launched to help restaurants reduce no-shows.
 Tock's standout feature is a ticketing system that allows venues to take reservation deposits and prepayments.
-In the wake of the COVID-19 pandemic, Tock has also added online ordering and delivery to its product lineup.
+Tock has also expanded its platform to include to-go orders and events management to its platform as well.